-Conservative voters mostly left the Conservative Party because they presided over long NHS waiting lists, high immigration and lockdown partying.
+Conservative voters mostly left the Conservative Party because they oversaw higher waiting lists, higher immigration, and partying over lockdown.
 Labour will need to deliver on the NHS, immigration and standards in office to keep them voting Labour.
 This group tended to be particularly drawn to the party by Keir Starmer's contrast with other leaders.
-Many of these voters are unlikely to switch back to the Conservatives, but they are more tempted by Reform than any of Labour's other voters and almost a quarter of them say that Reform was their second choice of party.
+Many of these voters are unlikely to switch back to the Conservatives, but they are more tempted by Reform than any of Labour's other voters, and almost a quarter of them say that Reform was their second choice of party.
 Why Labour's new voters left the Conservative Party Thinking about the Conservatives, where do you think they have made the biggest mistakes, if at all, since the election in 2019?
 Select all that apply.
 [Con-Lab switchers only]